 Embassy of Sweden

 Sweden is seen internationally as embodying all that is best about Scandinavian design.
-As with so many aspects of life, Swedes tend to take a practical approach to what they wear, but this doesn’t mean there is any lack of creativity.
+Swedes tend to take a practical approach to what they wear, but this doesn’t mean there is any lack of creativity.

 If one had to pinpoint the Swedish aesthetic, it might look something like this: Clean lines, minimal decoration and natural materials, accented by high-quality printed fabrics.